-If you’re wondering why over 90% of pages in Google search don’t get any traffic, here are some reasons.
+If you’re wondering why over 90% of pages in Google searches don’t get any traffic, here are some reasons.

 - Those pages don’t match the search intent

-- Most of those pages don’t have any backlinks (and Google gives a lot of importance to quality and relevant links)
+- Most of those pages don’t have any backlinks (and Google gives a lot of importance on quality and relevant links)

 - Most pages aren’t targeting a topic that people are actually searching for

 So here’s a quick tip: if you want to increase your search traffic, understand the search intent, build links, and create content on those topics that have long-term traffic potential.